 We have prepared the enclosed information statement, which describes the spin-off in detail and contains important information about Pennant, including historical financial statements.
 Ensign stockholders will receive via mail a notice with instructions on how to access the information statement online.
 We urge you to carefully read the information statement.

 We thank you for supporting our company, and look forward to your continued support in the future.

 Very truly yours,

-/s/ Christopher R. Christensen Christopher R. Christensen Executive Chairman
+Christopher R. Christensen Executive Chairman